 “Offsetting a slowdown in Melbourne and Sydney will be first-year property market recoveries for Perth and Darwin and an ongoing real estate boom in Hobart’s property market, which is set to record the highest level of accelerated price growth of any capital city next year at between 8 per cent to 13 per cent,” Christopher said.

-Brisbane’s property market will experience slightly stronger gains than those posted in 2017, with property prices forecast to rise between three per cent to seven per cent.
+Brisbane’s housing market will experience slightly stronger gains than those posted in 2017, with property prices forecast to rise between three per cent to seven per cent.
 However, the persistent overhang of surplus property listings will hold back property in that city from a faster rate of inflation.

 The base case for all capital cities forecasts assumes no changes in interest rates next year, a stable exchange rate and the existing restrictions by APRA on investment lending to remain in place.

 “Through the actions of APRA earlier this year, a possible deeper housing correction in Sydney and Melbourne has been averted, for now.
 Accelerated population growth rates in Melbourne and Sydney have enabled the cities to avoid severe property downturns.